Tossa De Mar Catalonia, Spain Travel Guide

 Tossa de Mar features limited luxury or high-end boutique shopping.
 The focus is on small, independent shops catering for travelers and locals, offering unique and personalized finds.

-Exploring Spain's shops and markets fosters a glimpse into local life and unique finds.
+Exploring A municipality In catalonia's shops and markets fosters an insight into the local way of life and unique finds.